exercism/legacy-docs/about/conception/code-review.md

 #### Aspiration
 - If mentoring on Exercism is respected and exciting people will be motivated to get the privilege
-- At the end of a track, there is a "next step" of become a mentor, which means it doesn't end with the last exercise
+- At the end of a track, there is a "next step" to become a mentor, which means it doesn't end with the last exercise
 - Mentors explicitly get skills that are transferrable to other contexts and platforms

 #### Marketing (Benefits to Exercism?)